Cases

 specifies how much it should be extruded along the z axis.

-When the type
+When the what

 is case